 Strength and stability - the systems can adequately resist wind loads and impact damage.
-The resistance to impact is dependent on the finish chosen (see section 7).
+Mechanical fixings and adhesive both contribute to the wind load resistance for the system specified in section 7.14.
+For all other systems, the contribution of the adhesive is not considered when calculating resistance to wind load.
+The resistance to impact is dependent on the configuration of the system (see section 7).

-Performance in relation to fire - the systems are classified as A2-s1, d0 in accordance with BS EN 13501-1:2007 (see section 8).
+Behaviour in relation to fire - the systems are classified as A2-s1, d0 in accordance with BS EN 13501-1: 2007 (see section 8).
 Risk of condensation - the systems can contribute to limiting the risk of interstitial and surface condensation (see section 11).
 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the systems will remain effective for at least 30 years (see section 13).